Pediatric Occupational Therapy For Learning Disabilties

 4. Non Verbal Learning Disabilities

 Non verbal learning disabilities affect your child’s ability to interpret nonverbal conversational cues, such as facial expression or body language.
+This may sound similar to autism spectrum disorder, but they’re not the same thing.

 What Causes Learning Disabilities?